Juan Felipe Riaño

 About

 I am an Assistant Professor of Economics at Georgetown University since 2023.
+Before joining Georgetown, I was a Postdoctoral Fellow at the King Center on Global Development at Stanford University from 2022 to 2023.

 You can find my curriculum vitae, here: CV